 Picture this: You’ve just hired Dan.
-He’s a great HVAC tech, but on the younger side with less experience.
+He’s a great HVAC technician, but on the younger side with less experience.
 It’s his second week on the job, and he’s gone to look at an air conditioning unit that hasn’t been working properly.

 Dan wants to impress and goes through every step of the diagnostic perfectly.
 It takes him about two hours to service the unit and get it back to normal again.
 He hands the customer the bill, which is broken down by time and materials.
 His hourly rate is $100 and the replacement part is charged for $30.
 However, for a simple repair, $230 is a hefty bill.

 Now, if you had sent Luke–a senior tech at your company–he could have completed the job in under an hour.
 His bill would have been nearly half of Dan’s.
 But is it fair for Luke to get paid less just because he has more experience?
-And is it fair for your customer to pay more just because they had a less practiced tech for the service?
+And is it fair for your customers to pay more just because they had a less practiced tech for the service?

 Having set prices for your services lets customers know the maximum they’ll have to pay–no matter who is doing the job.
-Likewise, it’s making sure your technicians are being paid fairly for their time.
+Likewise, it’s making sure your HVAC technicians are being paid fairly for their time.
 It’s a win-win situation.

 That is, if your flat rate pricing is accurate.
 If you underestimate the cost of a service, you’ll be getting underpaid.
 If you overestimate the cost of a service, customers are likely to take their business elsewhere.

 There’s a lot to take into consideration when pricing your services.
-Location, customer demographic, and your team’s experience are all variables you’ll need to consider.
+Location, customer demographics, and your team’s experience are all variables you’ll need to consider.
 While there is no singular answer for how much you should charge, there are steps you can take to make a sound decision.

 The last thing you want to do is guess your flat rate fees or base them on a competitor’s price book.
 Mainly because you can never know what kind of corners they may cut, so focus on what works for your own business.

-Step 1 – Start by adding up your expenses:
+Step 1 – Add up Your Expenses